katsmamina/HYF-website/planning/backlog.md

 -  **Student**: As a Student I want to see answers to the most frequently asked questions on the website so that I don't need to write an email:
    -  [ ] Given when there's a FAQ page on the website then I can see Q&As regarding the application process and conditions to apply;
--  **Student**: As a Student I want to know the exact curriculum so that I ...:
+-  **Student**: As a Student I want to know detailed information  about the program so that I:
+   -  [ ] Given when I visit Homepage then I can be easily redirected to the Program page which includes detailed information, such as curriculum, languages learnt etc.
+   - **Student**: As a Student I want to learn about impressions of HYF alumni so that I understand whether this program gives perspectives to me:
-   -  [ ] Given when ... then ...
+   -  [ ] Given when I visit the website then I can see stories of HYF alumni with their names, photos and feedback

 -  **Volunteer**: As a Volunteer I want to ... so that ...: